dirigible-io/dirigible-io.github.io/docs-help/docs/tutorials/application-development/bookstore/ui.md

 ## Summary

-!!! success "Section Completed"
+!!! success "Tutorial Completed"

-    After completing the steps in this tutorial, you would have:
+    After completing all steps in this tutorial, you would have:

     - Extendable UI `Perspective` for the book related views.
     - Books `View` to display the books data.